mstrutt/mstrutt.co.uk/_blog-posts/2021-10-20-why-i-dont-work-wednesdays-anymore.markdown

 ---
 layout: post
-title: Why I don't work on Wednesdays anymore
+title: Why I don't work Wednesdays anymore
 preview: As I write this article, I’m 31 years old.
 I’m not married.
 I don’t have kids, or anyone who’s dependent on me in any way.
 I’m not studying for a new qualification, or any of the other classic reasons to work part-time.
 For me that’s precisely why it’s the perfect time to start this new chapter in my life.
 date: 2021-10-20 09:59:00
 image: /images/blog/work-life-balance.jpg